codatio/codat-docs/docs/expenses/fx-management.md

 ## Refunds

 Refunds are a transaction type that represents any refunds and returns on an original transaction.
-You can [read more](/expenses/sync-process/expense-transactions#transaction-types) about transaction types used in Sync for Expenses.
+You can [read more](/expenses/sync-process/expense-transactions#transaction-types) about transaction types used in Expenses.

 In multi-currency scenarios, there are five possible combinations of currencies that participate in a refund: